 Some of the best places to shop for glass on Murano island: The Vetreria Ducale, adorned by a sign of Guerrieri pottery, and to the left the Ferro & Lazzarini glass factory.

-Of those islands, Murano is the third largest one – after the Centro Storico and the Lido.
-It actually consists of seven small islands divided by eight channels and connected by bridges.
+Most visitors to Venice stay and explore only the Centro Storico, thehistoric center.
+However, there is a total of 120 islands in the lagoon of which only 11 are permanently inhabited.
+Of those islands, Murano is the third largest one – after the Centro Storico, obviously, as well as the Lido di Venezia.
+As a matter of fact, Murano consists of seven small islands divided by eight channels and connected by bridges.

 By continuing to use the site, you agree to the use of cookies. more information